tetratelabs/istio-distro.io/content/en/faq/faqs/_index.md

 ##### What are the supported versions of GetIstio?
 See the [download](/download) page for the current supported distributions.

-##### What are the different components of the GetIstio and how do they compare to Istio upstream?
+##### What are the components of GetIstio and how do they compare to Istio upstream?
 GetIstio is a distribution of upstream Istio which consists of a CLI, an agent and integration APIs.
 See the following for more details: